Bassett88/arkosR36S/Frequently-Asked-Questions---RGB30.md

 16. Boot up ArkOS, connect your unit to your wireless network, and remote into your unit via SSH.
 17. Enter the following command the press enter. `echo "@reboot /usr/local/bin/enable_vibration.sh" | sudo tee -a /var/spool/cron/crontabs/root`
 18. Test that vibration works with this command and press enter. `echo 0 | sudo tee /sys/class/pwm/pwmchip1/pwm0/enable && sleep 0.4 && echo 1 | sudo tee /sys/class/pwm/pwmchip1/pwm0/enable`.
 It should vibrate for about half a second and stop.
 If it does, you're now done and job well done!
 If not, reopen the unit and check that you soldered the wires of the rumble motor correctly and that they did not come loose from the board or the rumble motor.

+Special thanks to kane159 from the RGH Discord for the testing and confirming that this mod works.